-Tablet are another story.
-I’ve seen dozens of Android tablets, none come close to the Apple iPad 2.
+Tablets are another story.
+There are dozens of Android tablets, none come even remotely close to the Apple iPad 2.

 Cheap and nasty Android tablets

 Most Android tablets look and feel cheap and nasty from the outset.
-Even those from big brand names.
-I’m looking at you Dell, Lenovo and Acer.
-I’m not surprised Dell has already killed its grotty Streak tablet.
+Even those from big brand names, including Dell, Lenovo and Acer.
+It’s not surprising that Dell has already killed its grotty Streak tablet.
+It was embarrassing.

-A handful are as elegant as the iPad 2.
-When I first saw the Samsung Galaxy Tab 10.1 I was impressed.
-The Asus Eee Pad Transformer also caught my attention.
+A handful of Android tablets are as elegant as the iPad 2 on the outside.
+The Samsung Galaxy Tab 10.1 looks impressive.
+The Asus Eee Pad Transformer is also attention grabbing.

 Tablet looks aren't everything

 From the moment you start using an Android tablet the difference is clear.
-Apple’s software is vastly better in every department.
-Android doesn’t come close.
+Apple's software is vastly better in every department.
+Android is miles behind.

-The gap widens when you need to connect to a PC or use online services.
-ITunes doesn’t play nicely with a Windows PC, but the experience is better than connecting an Android device.
+The gap widens further when you need to connect to a PC or use online services.
+ITunes doesn't always play nice with a Windows PC, but the experience is way better than connecting an Android device.

 Specs and apps, red herrings